ErfanBrv/Defect-Detection-in-a-CFRP-Containing-FBH-Defects-using-U-Net-Structure/README.md

-# Defect_Detection_in_a_CFRP_Containing_Insert_Defects_using_U-Net_structure
+# Defect-Detection-in-a-CFRP-Containing-FBH-Defects-using-U-Net-Structure
-In this project, first multiple windows are extracted from the RMS maps corresponding to different center frequency  of the Insert dataset .
+In this project, first RMS maps corresponding to different center frequency of the Insert dataset are obtained Then with constructing a hyper image constructed from abovementioned maps, the data for training is obtained.
+For training, multiple patches of this hyper image are extracted.
+Then, a UNET structure is trained with such hyper windows.
+At the end, the trained model is tested on a FBH dataset.